kimbar/mupf_project/docs/logging.md

 exit messages are printed.
 One of this two messages can be turned off, and that is an only option a simple manager has (some functions have uninteresting arguments or results and logging both only clutters the log.)
-Moreover, a simple manager always logs an event.
+Moreover, a simple manager always logs an event (if it is switched on).
 If a more flexible manager is needed (for example one that logs only erroneous results and good ones passes silently) an additional childless manager must be created that implements this logic.
 A childless manager can after all employ just a single sentinel to implement this behaviour.
 This approach clearly separates managers directly connected to some piece of code (simple) and those operating on higher level of application logic (childless).

 Manager address
 ---------------